-87. The General Committee considered the draft agenda of the seventy-sixth session submitted by the Secretary-General in his memorandum (A/BUR/76/1).
-All proposals for the inclusion of items in the agenda of the seventy-sixth session have been communicated to Member States in the following documents:

-(a) Provisional agenda of the seventy-sixth regular session (A/76/150);

-(b) List of supplementary items proposed for inclusion in the agenda of the seventy-fifth session (A/76/200).

-88. The items proposed for inclusion are listed in paragraph 103 below.

-89. In paragraph 2 (a) of the annex to resolution 58/316, the General Assembly decided, inter alia, that the agenda of the Assembly should be organized under headings corresponding to the priorities of the Organization, as contained in each medium-term plan or in the strategic framework, as appropriate, with an additional heading for "Organizational, administrative and other matters", for the purpose of giving a sense of structure to the work of the Assembly.
-Since the fifty-ninth session, the agenda of the Assembly has been structured accordingly.

-90. The General Committee took note of the relevant resolutions pertaining to the review and coordination of the agenda, namely, annex I to resolution 48/264, the annex to resolution 51/241, the annex to resolution 55/285, paragraph 60 of resolution 57/270 B, and paragraphs 2 and 4 of the annex to resolution 58/316.
+- 88. All proposals for the inclusion of items in the agenda of the seventy-sixth session have been communicated to Member States in the following documents: - (a) Provisional agenda of the seventy-sixth regular session (A/76/150); - (b) List of supplementary items proposed for inclusion in the agenda of the seventy-fifth session (A/76/200). - 89.
+The items proposed for inclusion are listed in the draft agenda, which appears in paragraph 94 below. - 90.
+In paragraph 2 (a) of the annex to resolution 58/316, the General Assembly decided, inter alia, that the agenda of the Assembly should be organized under headings corresponding to the priorities of the Organization, as contained in each medium-term plan or in the strategic framework, as appropriate, with an additional heading for "Organizational, administrative and other matters", for the purpose of giving a sense of structure to the work of the Assembly.
+Since the fifty-ninth session, the agenda of the General Assembly has been structured accordingly. - 91.
+The Secretary-General wishes to recall the relevant resolutions pertaining to the review and coordination of the agenda, namely, annex I to resolution 48/264, the annex to resolution 51/241, the annex to resolution 55/285, paragraph 60 of resolution 57/270 B, and paragraphs 2 and 4 of the annex to resolution 58/316.

-91. Bearing in mind the extremely heavy workload of the General Assembly and the need to make the most effective use of scarce resources, the General Committee also took note of the suggestion of the Secretary-General to consider deferring to a later session items for which decisions or action are not required at the current session (resolution 51/241, annex, paras.
-23-26).

-92. The General Committee further took note of decision 49/426, whereby the General Assembly decided that the granting of observer status in the Assembly should in future be confined to States and to those intergovernmental organizations whose activities cover matters of interest to the Assembly.
+- 92. Bearing in mind the extremely heavy workload of the General Assembly and the need to make the most effective use of scarce resources, the General Committee may wish to consider deferring to a later session items for which decisions or action are not required at the current session (resolution 51/241, annex, paras.
+23-26). - 93.
+The Secretary-General wishes to draw the attention of the General Committee to decision 49/426, whereby the General Assembly decided that the granting of observer status in the Assembly should in future be confined to States and to those intergovernmental organizations whose activities cover matters of interest to the Assembly (see also para.
+97). - 94.
+Subject to the recommendations of the General Committee regarding paragraphs 88 to 93 above, the draft agenda of the seventy-sixth session would consist of the following items: